github/docs/content/repositories/creating-and-managing-repositories/renaming-a-repository.md

 > [!NOTE]
 > {% data variables.product.prodname_dotcom %} will not redirect calls to an action hosted by a renamed repository.
 Any workflow that uses that action will fail with the error `repository not found`.
 Instead, create a new repository and action with the new name and archive the old repository.
 For more information, see "[AUTOTITLE](/repositories/archiving-a-github-repository/archiving-repositories)."

-{% warning %}
+> [!WARNING]

-**Warning**: If you create a new repository under your account in the future, do not reuse the original name of the renamed repository.
+> If you create a new repository under your account in the future, do not reuse the original name of the renamed repository.
 If you do, redirects to the renamed repository will no longer work.

-{% endwarning %}

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-settings %}